tomcouperus/Anamorphic-Sculptures-with-Shading/Readme.md

 - [ ] Sphere is still wonky, because of the cubic-sphere thing.
 The edges where two of the six sides meet is probably duplicate vertices.
 To fix: use the duplicate vertices trick to continue the optimizing algo.

 Conclusion: does not have enough freedoms once enough vertices have been placed.

+# 3D iterative descent
+Tries to reduce the angle of each vertex/triangle compared to the original.